ugovaretto-codex/compiled-python/README.markdown

 A good description of the various platforms can be found in [this YouTube video](https://www.youtube.com/watch?v=umLZphwA-dw&ab_channel=DougMercer)

 [Longest common subsequence algorithm description](https://www.programiz.com/dsa/longest-common-subsequence)

+Build scripts are provided to build, clean and run the benchmnarks.

 Performance: